-Picture this: you’re in a hurry to get to a meeting, and you send a print job to the printer.
+Picture this: You’re in a hurry to get to a meeting, and you send a print job to the printer.
 While it’s printing, you collect your meeting materials from your desk, and as you head off to the meeting you swing by the printer to grab your document.
 But the document doesn't meet your expectations.
-Still, the meeting's about to start and you rush off to avoid being late.
+Still, the meeting's about to start, and you rush off to avoid being late.

 Poor quality print projects are typically blamed on low toner, running out of one color, paper jams or improper alignment.
-But one issue-causing factor most people often forget about is using the incorrect paper weight.
+But one factor most people often forget about is using the incorrect paper weight.

 What is Paper Stock?

 Paper stock is determined first by weight, which has to do with thickness and stiffness of sheets of paper.
 When paper is measured it is based upon a standard size sheet, and standard paper weights are based on a quantity of 500 sheets.
 Figuring paper stock is quite simple.
 You simply compare stocks by the weight of the pages.
-But it becomes more complicated when different paper sizes or volumes are taken into consideration.
+However, it becomes more complicated when different paper sizes or volumes are taken into consideration.
 For example, some paper weights are determined by 1,000 sheets, rather than 500.
 These more complex variations can take a little more time.

 If this doesn’t help clarify your questions regarding which type of paper you need for your office’s print projects, don’t be alarmed.
 You can download our Paper Weight Cheat Sheet for a quick guide to commonly used paper stocks, plus I’ll add clarification as we continue.